Trusted

 AMMs are also good for asset creation, provided you can locate the right one.
 The likes of Synthetix can help create synthetic assets by mimicking real-world ones.

-What are the benefits of AMMs?
+What are the benefits and risks of AMMs?

 The path ahead for AMMs